 Anthony Tusler is wheelchair-using consultant, writer, trainer, and photographer in Northern California.
 He advocates for disability culture and better access to disability in the arts, public health, and technology.
 For 22 years he was the founding Director of the Disability Resource Center at Sonoma State University and helped to launch a number of non-profits, including the Institute on Alcohol, Drugs, and Disability, Community Resources for Independence, Disability Associates, and the National Center on Disability and Journalism.
 He lives with his wife in Sonoma County.

 Sarah’s favorite saying is: “The one assistive technology that all disabled people need more of is money.”
-She has an Advanced Certificate in Disability Studies from City University of New York, and works in fundraising.
+She has a master’s degree in Disability Studies from City University of New York, and works in healthcare philanthropy.
 She and her husband are raising two bilingual kids in Northern California.
 Sarah identifies as deaf / hard of hearing / disabled and wears hearing aids.